ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Legal_services_for_poor.txt.md

 poverty and will drain additional federal money from the Legal Services fund, Hamon said.
-An amendment to a Senate appropriations bill offered by Sen. Tom Harkin, D-Iowa, that would increase federal Legal Aid funding is pending, but its passage is uncertain, Bricking said.
+An amendment to a Senate appropriations bill offered by Sen. Tom Harkin, D-<ignore  id='undefined'>Iowa</ignore>, that would increase federal Legal Aid funding is pending, but its passage is uncertain, Bricking said.
 Legal Aid officials are particularly worried about impoverished areas of the state, such as eastern <ignore  id='undefined'>Kentucky</ignore>, served by the